 You shouldn’t ask where the “missing” energy went.
 There is no missing energy here.
 There was never a valid reason to think that PV was “the” energy.
 The integral of PdV has the same dimensions as PV, but is not equal to PV.
 There’s more to physics than dimensional analysis.

 Let’s calculate the heat capacities for a polytropic ideal gas.
-We retrace the steps used in section 25.2, starting from equation 25.45 instead of equation 25.10.
-That gives us:
+We retrace the steps used in section 26.2.
+Rather than starting from equation 26.10 to derive equation 26.11 and equation 26.11, we now start from equation 26.47 to derive the following for constant volume:

 This is why γ deserves the name “ratio of specific heats” or “specific heat ratio”.